 To be admitted as a regular graduate student to a two-year Master’s program at NUST “MISIS”, an applicant must have earned a bachelor’s degree or its equivalent.

 Applicant must follow the general procedure outlined on the web-site.
-The deadline to submit application for Fall 2017 is July 20, 2017.
-However, international students are strongly encouraged to apply by May 10, 2017.
+The deadline to submit application for Fall 2017 is July 10, 2017.

 Admission is open to both Russian and international students and it includes a short individual online interview with professor Dmitri Shtansky (head of the program).
 Please see the Entrance Examination Content (147.1 КБ).